AntoineToPHPin/PHPeacock/README.md

-# PHPeacock
+# PHPeacock 🦚

-🦚 PHPeacock is a light and easy-to-use PHP framework for web application.
+PHPeacock is a light and easy-to-use PHP framework for web application.

+🚧 Work in progress… 🚧